confio/tgrade-contracts/contracts/tgrade-dso/README.md

 - *Pending Voter* - On a successful proposal, a *non member* or *non voting member* may be converted to a *pending voter*.
   They have the same rights as a *non voting member* (participate in the DSO), but cannot yet vote.
-A pending voter may *deposit escrow* and *return escrow*.
+A pending voter may *deposit escrow*.
 Once their escrow deposit is equal or greater than the required escrow, they become *pending, paid voter*

 - *Pending, Paid Voter* - At this point, they have been approved and have paid the required escrow.
 However, they may have to wait some time before becoming *Voter* (more on this below). **Question**: can they return escrow to become *pending voter*?
+No

 - *Voter* - All voters are assigned a voting weight of 1 and are able to make proposals and vote on them.
 They can *deposit escrow* to raise it and *return* escrow down to the minimum required escrow, but no lower.
 There are 3 transitions out: